VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 	5. A decision is fair if its explination is nomatively salient\
 	6. Normative salience is a property on an explanation or reason that identifies that a decision aligns with ethical standards
 	7. a decision is transparent if its explanation is reportable and accessible.
+	8. Humans are partial to causal explanation
-	8. Human decision making can then be
+	9. Human decision making is accepted by its accountability, fairness and transparency
-2. Formalisation
+2. ADM
+	1. What is ADM
+	3. ADM through causal does not work
+	4. explore ADM through other frameworks foe xpl

 ### 2.1 Belief Desire Intention (BDI) agent model
 Grayson approaches human decision making through the belief/ desire psychological model.
 A parallel and largely similar model is the belief-desire-intention (BDI) agent model developed by Michael Bratman to reason human decisions. **CHECK THIS**